Daveb4444/Nationbuilder-scraper/README.md

 A flag that can be set to 1 to enable console messages or 0 to disable them.

 ### SCREENSHOT_DEBUG
 A flag that can be set to 1 to enable screenshots for debug to be taken during the import or 0 to disable them.
-It is recommended to keep this at 1, setting to 0 can result in images not being linked to the articles.
+It is recommended to keep this at 1, setting to 0 can result in images not being uploaded to Fleet and linked to the articles.

 ### IMAGE_FOLDER
 The folder in Fleet where the images will be uploaded.
-This can be structured in any way required.
+The folder can be structured in any way required.
 It is recommended that separate folders are created for the Nationbuilder import.
 If two or more Nationbuilder blogs are being imported, the folders must have unique names in Fleet even if they are in different parent folders.

 ![image](https://user-images.githubusercontent.com/96742305/200944330-cad9cf30-d108-4606-8292-6bc1572e69a7.png)